Why Kids Konnect wants to improve California’s plans for universal TK

 Kids Konnect Promises For TK

-Whatever happens with TK in California, Kids Konnect promises to provide quality child care to 0-6 year olds in the Bay Area.
+Whatever happens with TK in California, Kids Konnect promises to provide quality child care to 0-6-year-olds in the Bay Area.

 Our schools will: